-When an integrable system is associated to a Hamiltonian group action, the geometric quantization conjecture of V. Guillemin and S. Sternberg is a localization property of the Riemann-Roch character.
-H. Duistermaat, V. Guillemin, E. Meinrenken and S. Wu gave a proof of the conjecture for torus actions using the geometric localization provided by E. Lerman's symplectic cuts [3] [12].
-Y. Tian and W. Zhang gave a proof using a direct analytic localization with perturbation of the Dirac operator [14].
+Guillemin, E. Meinrenken and S. Wu gave a proof of the conjecture for torus actions using the geometric localization provided by E. Lerman's symplectic cuts [2] [9].
+Y. Tian and W. Zhang gave a proof using a direct analytic localization with perturbation of the Dirac operator [10].

-In this paper we give a localization property of the Riemann-Roch numbers for a completely integrable system possibly with singular fibers.
-We define multiplicities for Bohr-Sommerfeld fibers and singular fibers so that the total sum of the multiplicities for all the fibers is exactly equal to the Riemann-Roch number.
+In this paper we give a localization property of the Riemann-Roch numbers for complete integrable system possibly with singular orbits.
+We define multiplicities for Bohr-Sommerfeld orbits and singular orbits so that the total sum of the multiplicities for all the fibers is exactly equal to the Riemann-Roch number.
 Our method is flexible and allows various generalizations.
 In this paper, however, we explain only the simplest case.
-In our subsequent papers we will explain some of the generalizations and, as an application, an approach to the conjecture of the Guillemin and Sternberg for Hamiltonian torus actions [4, 5].
+In our subsequent paper we will explain some of the generalizations and, as an application, an approach to the Guillemin-Sternberg conjecture for Hamiltonian torus actions [3].

 Our idea is simple.
-Let M be a 2n-dimensional closed symplectic manifold with a prequantizing line bundle L. Suppose X is an n-dimensional affine space, and $\pi : M \to X$ a completely integrable system.
-The symplectic structure ω gives rise to an element $[D \otimes L]$ of the K-homology group $K_0(M)$, where D is the Dolbeault operator for an almost complex structure compatible with ω .
-The projection π gives an element of $K_0(X)$ defined to be the pushforward $\pi[D \otimes L]$.
+Let M be a 2n-dimensional closed symplectic manifold with a prequantum line bundle L. Suppose X is an n-dimensional affine space, and $\pi: M \to X$ a completely integrable system.
+The symplectic structure $\omega$ gives rise to an element $[D \otimes L]$ of the K-homology group $K_0(M)$ , where D is the Dolbeault operator for an almost complex structure compatible with $\omega$ .
+The projection $\pi$ gives an element of $K_0(X)$ defined to be the pushforward $\pi[D \otimes L]$ .
 The Riemann-Roch number is calculated as the further pushforward of $\pi[D \otimes L]$ with respect to the map from X to a point.